Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 ## About Orange Brand

-As Boosted is based on Bootstrap, you'll find in Boosted **all** the Bootstrap's components and their variants, but with an Orange branded look.
+As OUDS Web is based on Bootstrap, you'll find in OUDS Web **all** the Bootstrap's components and their variants, but with an Orange branded look.

 Among those inherited components and variants, some exist in the Orange Design System and fully respect its design specifications and some don't.
 Those ones should not be used in your projects to ensure a consistent user experience throughout our Orange web services.